As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 All the quarries in Jackson County have chert, while you can also find the sedimentary rock along with flint specimens in stream banks, road cuts, and quarries around Washington County.

-These counties have regional limonite quarries, plenty of road cuts, and exposures where gemmy chert specimens can be unearthed, as well as fossilized ivory.
+These counties feature several limonite quarries, road cuttings, and exposures where gemmy chert specimens and fossilized ivory may be found.

-In the central regions of Florida, you can find chert in quarries, road cuts, and exposures near Bradford County.
-You can also search the site of limestone quarry seams near Crystal River.
+In central Florida, chert may be found in quarries, road cuttings, and exposures near Bradford County.
+You may also look for limestone quarry seams around Crystal River.

 The gulf beaches in Pinellas & Hillsborough Counties are also filled with chert specimens and are worth visiting.

-TIP: For a complete rockhounding guide in Florida, check out this article.
+TIP: Check out this article for a complete rockhounding guide in Florida.

 Michigan